4awpawz/trio-docs/source/fragments/docs/learn/buildingablog.md

 * One tag page for each tag used by the blog on which all articles with the same tag are listed.

 ## Blog Related Metadata
 As can be seen from the above, "stitching together" the assortment of pages required by a typical blog can be intimidating if not somewhat complex.
 To make building out a blog easier to reason about, Trio generates numerous blog specific metadata collections that can make implementing a typical blog much easier.
 Trio also saves this collection of metadata to root/trio.manifest.json after every build or release is run.
-Below is a list of the blog specific metadata items and collections that Trio makes available to JavaScript callbacks:
+Below is a list of the blog specific metadata items and collections that Trio makes available to <a data-trio-link href="/docs/learn/javascriptcallbacks">JavaScript callbacks</a>:

 * articlesCount: total number of articles